zio/zio/docs/datatypes/sync/mvar.md

 An `MVar[A]` is a mutable location that is either empty or contains a value of type `A`.
 So the `MVar` acts like a _single-element buffer_.

-It has two fundamental operations:
-- `put` which fills an `MVar` if it is empty and blocks otherwise.
-- `take` which empties an `MVar` if it is full and blocks otherwise.

-So we can put something into it, making it full, or take something out, making it empty, and in two cases, it will block the calling fiber:
-- If it is full and the calling fiber tries to put something in it.
-- If it is empty and the calling fiber tries to take something out of it.

-These two features of `MVar` make it possible to synchronize multiple fibers.

 `MVar` can be used in multiple different ways:
 - As a simple on/off latch
 - As a binary semaphore `MVar[Unit]`, with `take` and `put` as `acquire` and `release`